facebook/folly/folly/docs/FBVector.md

 exactly what `fbvector` does - it automatically detects the use of jemalloc and adjusts its reallocation strategy accordingly.

 But wait, there's more.
-Many memory allocators do not support in- place reallocation, although most of them could.
+Many memory allocators do not support in-place reallocation, although most of them could.
 This comes from the now notorious design of `realloc()` to opaquely perform either in-place reallocation or an allocate-memcpy-deallocate cycle.
 Such lack of control subsequently forced all clib-based